- Working Group

 5. Transport needs

-The City of Rockingham, in consultation with the Department of Planning, Lands and Heritage and the Department of Defence, will prepare a transport study that will include, but is not limited to:
+The City of Rockingham, in consultation with the Department of Planning, Lands and Heritage and the Department of Defence, is preparing a transport study that includes, but is not limited to:

 - the local road network within Cape Peron and external connections